keshava/practical-cont-deployment/README.md

 This project is a fork of the
 [Spring Petclinic](https://github.com/spring-projects/spring-petclinic)
 application.
-It is used as the sample application for the workshop "Continuous Delivery in Practice: a Hands-On DevOps Workshop".
+It is used as the base application for this Practical Continuous Delivery work.

 ## Summary